Anthony Perruzza: Member of Provincial Parliament

 Perruzza campaigned for the Ontario legislature in the 1990 provincial election, challenging Liberal incumbent Laureano Leone in Downsview.
 One of Perruzza's main campaign promises was to fight the decentralization of government services, which had resulted in the loss of more than 1,400 government jobs from the riding.
 He also called for market value property tax assessment in Toronto, so as to provide substantial tax reductions for many of his residents.
-Perruzza defeated Leone by over 5,000 votes as the NDP won the election and formed a majority government.
+Perruzza defeated Leone as the NDP won the election and formed a majority government.

 Perruzza's election to the provincial legislature meant that he was forced to relinquish his seat on council.
 He criticized North York councillors for choosing to appoint his replacement, rather than calling a by-election.
 When it became obvious that no by-election would take place, Perruzza called for Mike Foster to be appointed to his seat.
 The council instead chose Claudio Polsinelli, a defeated Liberal candidate.
 Some North York councillors accused Perruzza of billing the city for stationery and business cards for use in his provincial campaign.
 Perruzza denied this, acknowledging that he ordered a significant amount of paper in 1990 but saying that none of it went toward his provincial campaign.

 Perruzza and fellow MPP George Mammoliti supported a fight led by community residents to rebuild the York Woods Library Theatre in 1992.
 The following year, he announced his support for a compromise Metro Toronto tax reform plan that reflected the interests of both downtown and North York residents.
 In 1994, he pushed for greater accountability in the social housing trade.
 Late in his term, Perruzza supported the construction of a new community centre on Jane Street near Grandravine.

 On June 9, 1994, Perruzza was one of twelve New Democratic Party MPPs to vote against Bill 167, legislation that would have provided same-sex couples with rights and obligations (including family benefits) equal to opposite-sex common law couples.
 The NDP had officially endorsed the bill, but allowed the issue to be decided by "free vote".
 The bill was defeated by a vote of 68-59.
 If the twelve dissenting New Democratic Party MPPs had voted for the motion, it would have passed.

 Perruzza held five parliamentary assistant positions between 1990 and 1995.
-The NDP lost the 1995 provincial election, and Perruzza was narrowly beaten by Liberal candidate Annamarie Castrilli in Downsview.
+The NDP lost the 1995 provincial election, and Perruzza was beaten by Liberal candidate Annamarie Castrilli in Downsview.